axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/new-dashboard/index.rst

 In view mode, when quick search function is enabled, a text box will appear to allow you to search.

   .. important::
-   - Quick search feature can only be used when process widget mode is ``Compact Mode``.
+   - Quick search function can only be used when process widget mode is ``Compact Mode``.
-   - The function supports searching by ``process name``.
+   - Quick search function supports searching by ``process name``.

 |process-quick-search-textbox|